Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Introduction

-Now, the `meagreness' condition on the `max-plus' support of the initial data essentially is a constraint on the growth of covers of the support by sets of diameter at most $\epsilon$ as $\epsilon \searrow 0$.
-One should note that these so-called `meagre' sets, which can be defined at various degrees, are sufficiently rich at all scales; more will be elaborated on this later on in the paper.

-The meagreness condition in Definition \ref{def: meagre crit} will feature in obtaining uniform control on semi-infinite geodesic coalescence depths in the Airy line ensemble, see Definition \ref{def: semi-inf geo}.
-This will allow us to strengthen the coupling of environments (see \cite[p.43]{DOV}) used in the construction of the directed landscape in \cite{DOV} in conjunction with some technical estimates from \cite{dauvergne2024wienerdensitiesairyline} regarding inverse acceptance probabilities and obtain the following theorem, which is the main result of this paper.
-The statement is a little technical, so before we give the result in full detail, we state it informally as follows. {See Theorem \ref{thm: KPZ law local uniform comparison} for the proper statement of the result.}

-\begin{theorem}[Quantitative Brownian regularity] Let $\F$ be any class of continuous (with respect to the subspace topology) and uniformly bounded initial data with sufficiently meagre `max-plus' support contained in a fixed, reference compact set.
-This includes finite narrow wedge initial data of all sizes and locations, since finite sets always meet the meagreness criterion in Definition \ref{def: meagre crit}.
+This condition on the initial data (for any $t>0$ fixed) is both necessary and sufficient to guarantee that the KPZ fixed point (at time $t>0$) is globally finite, see \cite[Proposition 6.1]{sarkar2021brownian}.

-Then the spatial increments of the KPZ fixed point started from an initial function in $\F$ on a fixed interval, exhibit a form of quantitative Brownian regularity with rate function (as in \eqref{eq: quantitative br reg}) of the form
+Now we state the main result of the paper informally.
+See Theorem~\ref{thm: KPZ reg finitary} for the proper statement of the result. { \begin{theorem}[Quantitative Brownian regularity] The spatial increments on a compact interval of the KPZ fixed point at time $1$ started from arbitrary (finitary in the above sense) initial data, exhibit a form of quantitative Brownian regularity with rate function (as defined in \eqref{eq: quantitative br reg}) of the form

-for all $A$ Borel measurable sets on paths and some universal positive constants $d>0, r\in (0,1)$, where $\nu$ denotes an appropriate restriction of the rate two Wiener measure. \end{theorem}
+for all $A$ Borel measurable sets on paths and some positive constants $d>0, r\in (0,1)$, where $\mu$ denotes an appropriate restriction of the rate two Wiener measure. \end{theorem} }

+Moreover, the above rate function turns out to be \textbf{uniform} in the class of initial data $h_0$ supported on some fixed compact set.
+We will give some applications of the uniform quantitative Brownian regularity in Section \ref{sec: applications}.
+We give a one-sided large deviation inequality, uniform integrability of Radon-Nikodym derivatives and the integrability of some super-linearly growing convex function of the Radon-Nikodym derivatives, which in particular implies finiteness of entropy.

-We believe that the bounds in Theorem \ref{thm: main informal} can be improved to the point where the exponents $r>1$ and $d>0$ can be tuned appropriately to reduce to the type of bound as in (\ref{eq: rn measure bnd}), which would give the $L^{\infty-}(\mu)$ estimates for such continuous meagre data with compact `max-plus' support, which we also believe can be extended to all finitary initial conditions.
+We believe that the bounds in Theorem~\ref{thm: main informal} can be improved to the point where the exponents $r>1$ and $d>0$ can be tuned appropriately to reduce to the type of bound as in (\ref{eq: rn measure bnd}), which would give the conjectured $L^{\infty-}(\mu)$ control.